Praying for our prisons

 449 2nd

-for those in prison for the first time and feeling anxious, that they will receive appropriate support from officers and chaplains.
+for those in custody for the first time and frightened, that staff will show compassion and help them to feel safe.

 450 3rd